-This paper is structured as follows: Section II provides information regarding related.
+This paper is structured as follows: Section II provides information regarding related work.
 Section III provides a detailed description of the framework, its core concepts and its architecture.
-Next, Section IV describes the application cases that have been used to drive and evaluate the framework so far.
-Finally, Section V concludes the paper.
+Next, Section IV describes the application cases that have been used for developing and evaluating the framework so far.
+Finally, Section V concludes this article.